crosslandwa/push-wrapper-example-site/README.md

 ## TODO/Ideas

 - In app sequencing
-  - ~~Delete sequence/events in sequence~~
+  - ~~Delete sequence~~
-  - Record new sequence
+  - ~~Record new sequence~~
-  - Swap playing sequence
+  - Swap playing sequence.
+Stop other sequences and 'legato' behaviour
+  - Delete events in sequence
+- rethink sequencing and repetae interactions
-- BPM aware sequence wrapper - this done as proof of concept (forces sequence to stop currently)
+- BPM aware sequence wrapper - this done as proof of concept
   - ~~sort of works while running, need to stop/start to get all notes playing.
 Likely a bug with the start offset~~ Fixed!
   - ~~responds to changes in global BPM (i.e. adjusts event placement and loop length)~~
   - ~~consider using toJSON/load with manipulation event.when before loading~~